Leading the way in Medieval studies

 Historian Dr Jenny Benham chaired two sessions on War, Peace and Diplomacy, organised three sessions as part of her Voices of Law project, and presented a paper in the third of these on Treaties and the Materiality of Conflict Resolution.

 Archaeologist Dr Ben Jervis chaired a session on The Materiality of Everyday Life, and organised and spoke in a second session on the same topic.
+Research Associate and alumna Dr Alice Forward also presented on status and material culture as seen through the Living Standards and Material Culture project.

 Historian Dr Bronach Kane took part in a round table discussion on Foremothers, chaired by alumna Dr Victoria Leonard.